 Run Syslinux from Windows NT/2000/XP

-For users running Windows NT, 2000, or XP, the process involves a different executable:
+For users running Windows NT, 2000, or XP, the process requires using a different Syslinux executable file.
+Follow the steps below:

-- Use the syslinux.exe file found in the win32 subdirectory.
+- Find the syslinux.exe file located in the win32 subdirectory.

-- Execute the Syslinux command, replacing X with the letter of the drive you wish to make bootable:
+- Execute the following Syslinux command, replacing X with the drive letter of the target USB drive:

 syslinux.exe X: